gigawhitlocks/emacs-configs/readme.md

 ```

-<a id="Orderless"></a>

 ### Orderless

 Orderless allows pattern matching to be "better."
 With the default configuration, which is what I have below, the main obvious difference from vanilla Emacs is that now matching works anywhere in the target string and not just the beginning.
 That's a big win.
-This is applied everywhere Emacs does matching
+This is applied everywhere Emacs does matching.

 ```emacs-lisp
 (use-package orderless